Book an appointment

-In a lot of cases, people laying artificial grass are doing so as a direct replacement for a natural lawn.
-We’ve covered that in our other guide on How to Lay Artificial Grass [link], but it’s also a popular way to liven up an old patio or concrete surface.
-Luckily, it’s also incredibly simple to do.
+In a lot of cases, people laying artificial grass are replacing a natural lawn.
+We’ve covered that in our other guide on how to lay artificial grass, but it’s also a popular way to liven up an old patio or concrete surface.
+Luckily, it’s incredibly simple to do.
 This process also works with wooden surfaces like decking, as long as the gaps between the boards are small.

 What you’ll need to lay artificial grass on concrete

-The main thing about laying artificial grass on top of concrete, stones, or paving is whether the surface is good enough and whether there’s adequate drainage.
+The main thing about laying artificial grass on top of concrete, stone, or paving, is whether the surface is good enough and whether there’s adequate drainage.

 Is the surface in good condition?